singhmeet11/Solar-Tracking-System/README.md

 This shows that our system is much more efficient.
 But due to a lot of errors this is not exact.

+**Note -** We have used MATLAB and trapezoidal integration for calculating the integrals of this theortical proof.

 ## Results and Discussions
 We used a voltmeter in order to measure the amount of voltage that the solar panel delivers to the battery via the charge controller.
 After taking measurements after every hour we plotted a graph between voltage produced by fixed solar panel and by the sun tracking solar panel.